ioccc-src/winner/1984/anonymous/README.md

 The author, when told about this tattoo, said:

-> I feel honored that my entry will be the first IOCCC winner to become a tattoo.
+> I feel honored that my entry will be the first IOCCC winning entry to become a tattoo.
 It is the first entry to become a tattoo isn't it?

 Landon Curt Noll, the one who told the author about the tattoo, wrote back: